evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 ## Activation of Improvement Proposals

-Due to continuous changes in the interaction of users with the protocol, and to introduce a safety measure along with the freedom to customize the virtual machine behavior, custom improvement proposals are not active by default.
+Due to continuous changes in the users interaction with the protocol, and to introduce a safety measure along with the freedom to customize the virtual machine behavior, custom improvement proposals are not active by default.
 The two just defined structures are used to define a modifier, and associate it with